Top 25 Startups implementing Computer Vision in Sports

 Editor: Paul Schäfer

 Paul is a sport journalist for more than 11 years.
 He specializes in writing match previews across several leagues and competitions around the world, and his insightful tips have amassed a total readership in excess of 5.2 million till date.
 He graduated from the Universität Hamburg (Institute of Human Movement Science).
 He is a huge fan of Bayern Munich.
-In his free time, Paul enjoys playing tennis and padel with his collegues.
+In his free time, Paul enjoys playing tennis and padel with his friends and collegues.
 You can contact Paul at paulschafer(at)sportstartups(dot)com